bestplay/Notes/resume.md

 #### Tools for workmates

-  **Python** sublime text plugin and nodejs command line tool for my workmates to replace hardcode, saved lot of time.
+  **Python** sublime text plugin and Nodejs command line tool for my workmates to replace hardcode, saved lot of time.

   In order to make the three-part source code we bought from other company which wrote in PHP to I18N.